 About the author Lisa Allen-Agostini is a writer, editor and stand-up comedian from Trinidad and Tobago.
 The Bread the Devil Knead is her first adult novel.
 She has written four Young Adult novels, including Home Home, winner of a CODE Burt Award for Caribbean Young Adult Literature.
 She writes and performs stand-up comedy as 'Just Lisa' with her company FemCom TT.
-LPA controls: ANZ, US, translationOn behalf of: Myriad EditionsPublisher:Myriad EditionsPublication: May 2021Material:Page proofsLength: 256 pages
+LPA controls: ANZ, US, translationOn behalf of: Myriad EditionsPublisher:Myriad EditionsPublication: May 2021Material:Finished copiesLength: 256 pages

-THE DAY I FELL OFF MY ISLAND Yvonne Bailey-Smith Coming-of-age debut novel, by the mother of Zadie Smith, about a young Jamaican girl faced with the trauma of immigration, estrangement from her family, and the emotional upheaval of moving to London in the 1960s.
+THE DAY I FELL OFF MY ISLAND Yvonne Bailey-Smith 'A striking story with unforgettable characters you'd expect to find in the grandest work of fiction' Candice Carty-Williams 'Juggles laughter and tears with every page.'
+Margaret Busby 'Brims with the pleasure of a story well-told.'
+Kwame Dawes 'Candice Carty Williams loves it and you will too' The Sunday Times Coming-of-age debut novel, by the mother of Zadie Smith, about a young Jamaican girl faced with the trauma of immigration, estrangement from her family, and the emotional upheaval of moving to London in the 1960s.
 The Day I Fell Off My Island tells the story of Erna Mullings, a teenage Jamaican girl uprooted from her island following the sudden death of her beloved grandmother.
 When Erna is sent to England to be reunited with her siblings, she dreads leaving behind her elderly grandfather, and the only life she has ever known.
 A new future unfolds, in a strange country and with a mother she barely knows.
 The next decade will be a complex journey of estrangement and arrival, new beginnings and the uncovering of long-buried secrets.

 A psychologist and former social worker, Yvonne Bailey-Smith, explains: 'As an immigrant child, I often wished that someone had been able to take me aside and explain to me that leaving everything I knew to go on a so-called adventure to somewhere way beyond my imagination was going to cause me an unimaginable sense of loss and sadness.
 'I also wish that the same person had been there to reassure me that I would survive and even flourish, given half a chance.
 My work and conversations with children, young people and adults, as well as with many friends, have given me a unique insight into the travails of people who have experienced things for which they felt utterly unprepared at the time.'
 About the author Yvonne Bailey-Smith was born in Jamaica in 1954 and immigrated to the UK in 1969.
 She trained and worked first as a social worker before becoming a psychotherapist.
 She is also a Water Aid Supporter and passionate about providing clean water and sanitation in developing countries.
 She is the mother of three children: novelist Zadie Smith; actor, musician and children's book author Ben Bailey Smith; and lyricist and writer LucSkyz.
 She lives in Willsden in London NW2.
-LPA controls:ANZ, US, translationOn behalf of:Myriad EditionsPublisher:Myriad EditionsPublication:June 2021Material:Page proofsLength:256 pages
+LPA controls:ANZ, US, translationOn behalf of:Myriad EditionsPublisher:Myriad EditionsPublication:June 2021Material:Finished copiesLength:256 pages